omunroe-com/leinwiki/Repeatability.md

 If you need to make a release and the fix you need hasn't made it into a release of your dependency, you can lock to a timestamped snapshot to avoid the repeatability issues.
+You can find the timestamps for the snapshots by looking inside your local repo:

+    $ ls ~/.m2/repository/slamhound/slamhound/1.1.0-SNAPSHOT/*jar
+    slamhound-1.1.0-20110417.030036-2.jar
+    slamhound-1.1.0-SNAPSHOT.jar

+So now you can replace `[slamhound "1.1.0-SNAPSHOT"]` with `[slamhound "1.1.0-20110417.030036-2"]` inside project.clj.

 ## Version Ranges